liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 #### Something wrong and Anemic Domain Model

-A couple of years ago after a big project in Symfony2, I realized there was something that could be improved, too many bundles, too many entities persisted without a value, too many connections, too many fat services, too much Symfony2-centric application, something had changed, and in the my PHP community began to appear articles from [williamdurand](http://williamdurand.fr) and [Verraes](http://verraes.net/) on how we could improve this pattern.
+A couple of years ago after a big project in Symfony2, I realized there was something that could be improved, too many bundles, too many entities persisted without a real value, too many connections, too many fat services, too much Symfony2-centric application, something had changed, and in the my PHP community began to appear articles from [williamdurand](http://williamdurand.fr) and [Verraes](http://verraes.net/) on how we could improve this pattern.

 Connected bundles wasn't the biggest problem, the system was suffering also of [Anemic Domain Model](http://www.martinfowler.com/bliki/AnemicDomainModel.html).

-What is the problem of moving a lot of logic in the service?
+What is the problem of moving a lot of logic in the services?

-The service should reside in the application layer should be small by definition:
+A service should reside in the application layer should be small by definition:

 <blockquote>In general, the more behavior you find in the services, the more likely you are to be robbing yourself of the benefits of a domain model.
 If all your logic is in services, you've robbed yourself blind.<small>Martin Fowler</small></blockquote>